Tech

 Should Salesforce Really Buy Slack?

-Back in October, we published a piece on predicting successful mergers based on occupational and geographic similarities, titled “How Can You Know If A Merger Is A Good Idea?”
-By studying these similarities, we saw a strong correlation between the diversity of the companies’ workforce and post-merger performance.
+Back in October, Revelio Labs published a piece on predicting successful mergers based on occupational and geographic similarities, titled “How Can You Know If A Merger Is A Good Idea?”
+By studying these types of data analytics, we saw a strong correlation between the diversity of the companies’ workforce and post-merger performance.

 Interestingly, among the set of SaaS productivity companies, Salesforce and Slack have an extraordinarily similar workforce to each other, raising significant questions about whether the acquisition will be beneficial for Salesforce in the long term.
 Below, we see the similarity scores of all companies in the market: